 - Games about resource allocation, such as running a lemonade stand or buying piggy banks to attack rival pigs

-- Resources for adults, including a blog called Money Talk with tips for parents on talking to kids about money, lesson plans and a treasure hunt activity to run at school, and a community toolkit on incorporating Biz Kid$ material into local community events
+- Resources for adults, including a blog called Money Talk with tips for parents on talking to kids about money and a treasure hunt activity to run at school

-The Jump$tart Coalition for Personal Financial Literacy is a nonprofit that promotes financial education for kids.
-One of the tools it uses to do this is its Reality Check quiz for teens.
-It asks teens multiple-choice questions about what lifestyle they imagine for themselves after they graduate from high school or college.
+The quiz asks teens multiple-choice questions about what lifestyle they imagine for themselves after they graduate from high school or college.
 For instance, they can select where they plan to live, what type of transportation they plan to use, and how much student loan debt they expect to have.

-After they submit their answers, teens get the “reality check” part.
-The site estimates how much the student’s chosen lifestyle would cost and gives some examples of jobs that pay the salary they’d need to finance it.
+After they submit their answers, teens get the reality-check part.
+The site estimates how much the student’s chosen lifestyle would cost and gives examples of jobs that pay the salary they’d need to finance it.
 It also outlines what level of education they’re likely to need to get these sorts of jobs.

 This preview of the future helps steer youngsters toward realistic choices about their future career path.
 Based on the answers they get, they might decide they need to stay in school longer, choose a different career, or scale down their expectations about their future lifestyle.

 Games and quizzes are fine for learning about money in the abstract.
 However, kids and teens need to start managing their own money in the real world at some point.

 That’s why many parents choose to give their children an allowance.
 It gives them real, practical experience with handling money and shows them how their choices about spending and saving make a difference.
 And if the allowance is tied to chores, it also teaches them the crucial lesson that time is money.